digitallyinduced/ihp/Guide/your-first-project.markdown

 ![Shipnix Create Server](images/first-project/shipnix-shipnixify-project-2.png)

-Follow the provided instructions to save the changes.
+Also remember to run the last code snipppet provided in the instructions to save the changes:

 ```bash
 git add nixos flake.nix flake.lock